jbintz/jasonbintz/content/courses/MATH160/syllabus.md

 ## Exams {#exams}

 There will be three exams (one for each unit of the textbook) during the semester.
 There will also be a comprehensive final exam.
+The final exam is scheduled for Wednesday, December 12 from 10:30 a.m. to 12:30 p.m.
 Make up exams will only be given in extenuating circumstances; prior arrangements must be made if at all possible.
 Do not make travel plans that require you to miss a scheduled exam.
 The college final exam schedule can be found [here](http://www.houghton.edu/registrar/final-exam-schedules/).

 [**Return to Index**](#top)